BREWERY TOUR: The Grizzly Paw Brewing Company – Canmore, AB

 There honestly is something for everyone at the brewery, even my non beer drinking sister-in-law had a fantastic time learning about beer and left with an arm full of goodies from their fully stocked retail space, including craft soda infused fudge, and beer infused BBQ sauce.

-Brewing Tours need to be booked ahead of time and I whole heartedly recommend bringing your favourite people with you, why not make a weekend out of it and enjoy the magic that is Canmore.
+Brewery Tours at Grizzly Paw Brewing need to be booked ahead of time and I whole heartedly recommend bringing your favourite people with you, why not make a weekend out of it and enjoy the magic that is Canmore.